-Pupil premium strategy statement
+Pupil premium strategy statement - Waddington Redwood primary Academy

-This statement details our academy's use of pupil premium (and recovery premium for the 2023 to 2024 academic year) funding to help improve the attainment of our disadvantaged pupils.
+This statement details our school's use of pupil premium funding to help improve the attainment of our disadvantaged pupils.

-It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the effect that last year's spending of pupil premium had within our school.
+It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the outcomes for disadvantaged pupils last academic year.